micmejia/bible-dump/AMPC/Colossians/Col 3.md

-So kill (deaden, [^a]deprive of power) the evil desire lurking in your members [those animal impulses and all that is earthly in you that is employed in sin]: sexual vice, impurity, sensual appetites, unholy desires, and all greed _and_ covetousness, for that is idolatry (the deifying of self and other created things instead of God).
+So kill (deaden, deprive of power) the evil desire lurking in your members [those animal impulses and all that is earthly in you that is employed in sin]: sexual vice, impurity, sensual appetites, unholy desires, and all greed _and_ covetousness, for that is idolatry (the deifying of self and other created things instead of God).